jazar01/rcheck-solution/README.md

         5001 ERROR An attempt to send an email message failed.

         5002 ERROR An attempt to send an email message failed.

+        5901 ERROR An attempt was made to send an email notification, but there is not a valid mailserver configuration in rcheckconfig.yml

         9001 INFO  Verbose information displayed when Debug: True.
 Displays the configuration data obtained from rcheckconfig.yml